Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Related Work

 \subsection{Multi-modal Learning with Missing Modalities}

 To address the issue of missing modalities in multi-modal learning, various methods have been developed~\cite{ma2022multimodal,lee2023multimodal,lin2023missmodal,liu2023attention}.
-In MIA, the HeMIS model was developed~\cite{havaei2016hemis} to learn modality-specific embeddings, allowing arithmetic operations (e.g., mean and variance) on these embeddings to produce segmentations.
-Dorent et al.~\cite{dorent2019hetero} extended HeMIS with a multi-modal variational auto-encoder (MVAE) that produced pixel-wise classifications based on mean and variance features.
+In MIA, the HeMIS model was developed~\cite{havaei2016hemis} to learn modality-specific embeddings, allowing statistical information (e.g., mean and variance) on these embeddings to produce segmentations.
+Dorent et al.~\cite{dorent2019hetero} extended HeMIS with a multi-modal variational auto-encoder (MVAE) that produced pixel-wise classifications from these embeddings.
 Similarly, auto-encoder structures have been used for unsupervised learning of missing modalities~\cite{chartsias2017multimodal,van2018learning}.
-Several other approaches~\cite{shen2019brain,wang2021acn,hu2020knowledge} proposed the learning of missing modality features from full modality models to enhance embeddings.
-Some papers~\cite{chen2019robust,wang2023multi} proposed a feature disentanglement approach that aimed to learn modality-shared and modality-specific features for better performance.
-A vision transformer architecture~\cite{zhang2022mmformer} was introduced for multi-modal brain tumor segmentation, aiming to fuse features from all modalities into comprehensive representations.
+Several other approaches~\cite{shen2019brain,wang2021acn,hu2020knowledge} proposed the learning of missing modality features from full modality models to enhance embeddings, while feature disentanglement methods~\cite{chen2019robust,wang2023multi} separated shared and modality-specific features for better performance.
+A vision transformer model~\cite{zhang2022mmformer} was also introduced for multi-modal brain tumor segmentation, aiming to fuse features from all modalities into comprehensive representations.